 Neck Structure

-Cryptodires have a wider cervical (neck) column, containing 9 joints and 8 vertebrae, all loosely connected.
+Cryptodires have a wider cervical (neck) column containing 9 joints and 8 loosely connected vertebrae.

-The loose positioning, in particular, allows for more distension, which further allows the tortoises to bend their neck into an S shape during retraction.
+The loose positioning, in particular, allows for more distension, further allowing the tortoises to bend their neck into an S shape during retraction.

 While pleurodires have as many cervical vertebrae as cryptodires, theirs are more thinly arranged and have narrower cross-sections.
-Their horizontal or sideways neck retraction is made possible by the biconvex centra in some vertebrae.
+The biconvex centra in some vertebrae make their horizontal or sideways neck retraction possible.

-These are double-joints and allow the neck to bend horizontally in both left and right directions.
+These double joints allow the neck to bend horizontally in both left and right directions.
 This is, as previously mentioned, the modus operandi of pleurodires.

-Tortoises retract their limbs and neck into their shells whenever they’re scared or resting.
-There are times when they’ll also do it to rest or protect from excess heat.
+Tortoises retract their limbs and neck into their shells when scared or resting.
+Sometimes, they do it to rest or protect themselves from excess heat.

 Some species even do it as a way to catch prey.
-Hiding inside the shell should be a short-term endeavor and shouldn’t interfere with your tortoise’s ability to eat.
+Hiding inside the shell should be a short-term endeavor and shouldn’t interfere with your tortoise’s eating ability.